 Time frame: From anesthesia induction to the end of surgery

-Incidence of major neurological complications
+Incidence of major complications

-Coma, stroke, altered state of consciousness
+myocardial ischemia needing intervention, heart failure, respiratory failure, pneumonia, Coma, stroke, altered state of consciousness

 Time frame: From end of surgery to discharge from hospital, at an average of 7 days